 Indictments against Watson, his longtime associate and a former UNC tutor were unsealed last month.

 "I don't anticipate any more indictments at this time," Orange County district attorney Jim Woodall said after Johnson's court appearance Wednesday afternoon.

 Barley is listed on an arrest order as Watson's employee, while Johnson is Little's friend and was the starting quarterback at North Carolina Central at the time.
 Johnson and Little—now a receiver with the Cleveland Browns—played together at Hillside High School in Durham.

 Johnson, 25, faces three counts of athlete agent inducement, including providing a location for Watson to meet with Little and provide him with $5,000 in May 2010.
-He also provided Watson a location to send a package containing $100 for Little in May and June of that year, according to indictments unsealed Wednesday.

 William D. Young IV, Johnson's Raleigh-based attorney, said his "shocked" client was never anything more than "an extraordinary student-athlete and dedicated lifelong friend of Greg's" with no relationship to Watson.

 "My view of this statute is it's designed to protect any student-athlete from the grips of an agent—period," Young said.

 Woodall said Johnson—currently an employee of Rosenhaus Sports Representation, which has Little as a client—was arrested Friday in Florida, then released on a promise to return to court.

 "We're not alleging that (Johnson) was being induced to sign a contract," Woodall said.
 "And therefore I don't think they're protected under the statute."